jenkinsci/pipeline-plugin/DEVGUIDE.md

 ## Clouds

-Do not necessarily need any special integration, but are encouraged to use `OnceRetentionStrategy` from `durable-task` to allow Pipeline builds to survive restarts.
+Do not necessarily need any special integration, but “one-shot”-style agent implementations are encouraged to use `OnceRetentionStrategy` from `durable-task` (or otherwise use `ExecutorListener` and consider `ContinuableExecutable`) to allow Pipeline builds to survive restarts.
+You should *not* implement `EphemeralNode` or listen to `Run` events.

 ## Custom steps